jose-zerna/Image-segmentation-Pytorch/README.md

 # Image-segmentation-Pytorch
-This project consists on performing Image Segmentation to a dataset that contains 300 images of humans with some background and a corresponding binary mask for each of these images
+project involving Image Segmentation on a dataset consisting of 300 images of humans with corresponding binary masks for each image.
+This project aimed to perform segmentation tasks using deep learning techniques.

+To access the original dataset, please visit the GitHub repository of the dataset's original author: https://github.com/VikramShenoy97/Human-Segmentation-Dataset

-This is a guided project from Coursera: https://www.coursera.org/projects/deep-learning-with-pytorch-image-segmentation Original author of the dataset : https://github.com/VikramShenoy97/Human-Segmentation-Dataset
+This project is a guided project offered on Coursera titled "Deep Learning with PyTorch: Image Segmentation."
+You can find the project here: https://www.coursera.org/projects/deep-learning-with-pytorch-image-segmentation.

-These were the major tasks that the project involved:
+The main tasks involved in this project were as follows:

-- Understand the Segmentation Dataset and write a custom dataset class for Image-mask dataset.
+- Understanding the Segmentation Dataset and creating a custom dataset class specifically designed for handling image-mask datasets.
-- Apply segmentation augmentation to augment images as well as its masks.
-For image-mask augmentation albumentation library was used.
+- Applying segmentation augmentation techniques to augment both the images and their corresponding masks.
+For image-mask augmentation, the Albumentations library was utilized.
-- Load a pretrained state of the art convolutional neural network for segmentation problem(for e.g, Unet) using segmentation model Pytorch library.
+- Loading a pretrained state-of-the-art convolutional neural network, such as Unet, for the segmentation problem.
+This was achieved using the segmentation model PyTorch library.
-- Create train function and evaluator function for using when writing training loop.
-Use training loop to train the model.
+- Creating a train function and an evaluator function to be used in the training loop.
+The training loop was responsible for training the model on the dataset.

 ![image](https://github.com/jose-zerna/Image-segmentation-Pytorch/assets/92068963/e453ef77-c561-45a1-a0ef-e697bc2277f7)

 ### Bugs and errors obtained during this project:

-- **Height and Width of image, mask or masks should be equal:** You can disable shapes check by setting a parameter *is_check_shapes=False of Compose class (do it only if you are sure about your data consistency)*.
-This error was obtained while applying augmentation to the images and masks.
-I avoided this by adding *is_check_shapes=False* to avoid shape checking.1
+- **Height and Width of image, mask or masks should be equal:** This error occurred when applying augmentations to the images and masks.
+The error message suggested that the height and width of the images or masks were not consistent.
+To address this issue, I disabled the shape check by setting the parameter *is_check_shapes=False* in the Compose class.
+It is important to note that disabling the shape check should only be done if you are confident about the consistency of your data.
-- **Bool value of Tensor with more than one value is ambiguous in Pytorch:** This error was obtained because I missed the parenthesis using the *torch.nn.BCEWithLogitsLoss* function.
-I wrote *loss2 = nn.BCEWithLogitsLoss(logits , masks)* instead of *loss2 = nn.BCEWithLogitsLoss()(logits , masks)*.
+- **Bool value of Tensor with more than one value is ambiguous in Pytorch:**  Another error was encountered due to a missing pair of parentheses when using the *torch.nn.BCEWithLogitsLoss* function.
+Instead of writing *loss2 = nn.BCEWithLogitsLoss(logits, masks)*, which resulted in an ambiguous bool value error, the correct syntax is *loss2 = nn.BCEWithLogitsLoss()(logits, masks)*.
+The addition of the parentheses after BCEWithLogitsLoss ensures proper function invocation and resolves the issue.